What to Expect

 Dietetics

-Our dietitian offers a four-week group course on Zoom called 'Eating for Recovery' which delivers foundational information about nutrition as well as explores social factors which can impact people's relationship with food and their body.
+Our dietitian has created a four-session video course called 'Eating for Recovery' which delivers foundational information about nutrition as well as explores social factors which can impact people's relationship with food and their body.

 CBT-AR: For ARFID